AdobeDocs/workfront.sv-SE/help/quicksilver/maestro/records/connect-records.md

    Observera att **Campaign** I det länkade postfältet visas namnen på de kampanjer du har länkat till produkter på sidan Produktposttyp.
 Om du uppdaterar Campaign-informationen uppdateras automatiskt det Campaign-länkade postfältet för produktposttypen.

-### Koppla Adobe Workfront planeringsdokument till Workfront-objekt
+### Koppla Adobe Workfront Planning-poster till Workfront-objekt

 <!--when we will have more applications to link to from Maestro, change the title to something like: Connect Maestro records to objects from other applications-->